savonet/book/language.md

 takes as arguments the name of the name of the setting (a string) and the value for this setting, whose type depends on the setting.
 These settings affect the overall behavior of Liquidsoap.
-For instance, we can have Liquidsoap use a 48kHz samplerate (the default being 44.1kHz) by adding the following command at the beginning of our script:
+For instance, we can have Liquidsoap use a 48kHz samplerate for audio (the default being 44.1kHz) by adding the following command at the beginning of our script:

 ```{.liquidsoap include="liq/set.liq" from=1}
 ```